CCNY-Analytics-and-Quant/Quantative-Finance-Repo/README.md

 ## Project 3 - [Portfolio Management- Earnings and risk-management with momentum factors and Monte-carlo simulation for weights](https://github.com/CCNY-Analytics-and-Quant/Quantative-Finance-Repo/blob/main/Berry-Cox-Baskets/final_project.ipynb)

-Description: The final project is a collaboration of previous projects.
-This notebook shows how we created an effective trading strategy and backtest the data to check the performance of the algorithm.
-We used Berry Cox's price momentum factors to select basket of assets for a long-short portfolio.
+Description: This notebook shows how we created an effective trading strategy and backtest the data to check the performance of the algorithm.
+We used a set of factors to select basket of assets for a long-short portfolio and visualized the returns.

 ## Usage